-Shawn Sherrouse - Deputy City Manager
+Shawn Sherrouse - Interim City Manager

-Shawn was appointed Deputy City Manager on July 23, 2018.
-Shawn served as the Assistant City Manager for the City of Lakeland from September 12, 2016 until his new appointment as Deputy.
+Shawn Sherrouse became City Manager effective October 20,2020.
+He was appointed Deputy City Manager on July 23, 2018 and served as the Assistant City Manager for the City of Lakeland from September 12, 2016 until his new appointment as Deputy.
 He was the Assistant City Manager for the City of Auburndale for 4 years and served as their Community Development Director for 6 years.